Data Protection Notice

 Who is responsible for processing? |

 The Bank is the controller of personal data on the customer in connection with the marketing of its products and services.
-In cases where the Bank is communicating with the customer in connection with products and/or services of subsidiaries or partner companies, the Bank acts as a joint controller with the relevant subsidiary and/or partner company.. |
+In cases where the Bank is communicating with the customer in connection with products and/or services of subsidiaries or partner companies, the Bank acts as a joint controller with the relevant subsidiary and/or partner company.
+The Bank acts as a joint controller with the respective pension fund managed by the Bank if marketing is carried out based on a specific agreement with the customer or special consent. |

-Product development and managing IT systems
+Statistical analysis, product development and managing IT systems

 How does the Bank process personal data and for what purpose? |